How Did You Find Me?

 - you’re a doctor and found me as a recommended advisor on the Whitecoat Investor website

-- you received a recommendation from a friend or loved one
+- you received a recommendation from a friend or family member

 - you google searched for a financial advisor in the Philadelphia area